Offering a new generation of multifocal replacement lenses

 A multifocal lens implant makes it possible to restore your ability to focus on things at varying distances with less dependency on reading glasses or bifocals.
 Several brands of multifocal lenses are available.

-As with all replacement lens options, Dr. Hollingshead will evaluate your vision and determine whether a presbyopia-correcting or an astigmatism-correcting lens is the best choice for your lifestyle.
+As with all replacement lens options, Dr. Hollingshead or Dr. Barrett will evaluate your vision and determine whether a presbyopia-correcting or an astigmatism-correcting lens is the best choice for your lifestyle.

-Crystalens®, an FDA-approved lens implant, replaces the clouded, inflexible natural lens, and works in conjunction with the eye’s own muscles.
+Crystalens®, an FDA-approved lens implant, replaces the clouded, inflexible (due to Presbyopia) lens, and works in conjunction with the eye’s own muscles.

 The design of the Tecnis lifestyle lens directs light in different ways, depending on different zones in the lens.
 This design makes it possible for many patients to function comfortably without glasses at near, intermediate, and far distances.
 Patients reported improved vision and reading speeds under both low and bright lighting conditions.
 Eighty-eight percent of patients receiving the Tecnis lens reported that they no longer required glasses, and 94% of them said that they would choose this lens again.